OUR DATA PROTECTION POLICY

 3.4 Data controllers are the people who or organisations which determine the purposes for which, and the manner in which, any personal data is processed.
 They are responsible for establishing practices and policies in line with the Act.
 We are the data controller of all personal data used in our business for our own commercial purposes.

 3.7 Processing is any activity that involves use of the data.
-It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, erasing or destroying it.
+It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, storing, erasing or destroying it.
 Processing also includes transferring personal data to third parties.

 4. DATA PROTECTION PRINCIPLES